-That fall, I packed up my old station wagon and to Jasper to Sam gave me some equipment to sell in my store.
-On , I stopped at Monods in Banff and John Monodalso gave me a few items to get me started.
+That fall, I packed up my old station wagon and headed to Jasper to open a ski shop.
+Sam gave me some equipment to sell in my store.
+On route, I stopped at Monods in Banff and John Monod, the owner, also gave me a few items to get me started.

-In my pocket, I a letter of recommendation from Sam to the president the ski club in Jasper.
-When I arrived , I drove down the main street and saw a woman pushing a baby buggy.
+In my pocket, I carried a letter of recommendation from Sam to the president of the ski club in Jasper.
+When I arrived there, I drove down the main street to check it out and saw a woman pushing a baby buggy.
 Behind her was a little girl crying.
-I could see that her shoelaces were untied, so I stopped the little girl’s laces.
-Then I asked the woman if she the president of the ski club. he said“that’s my husband”
+I could see that her shoelaces were untied, so I stopped and jumped out of my car to tie the little girl’s laces.
+Then I asked the woman if she happened to know the president of the local ski club.
+“Yes,” she said, “that’s my husband.”

-So off we went to her ho where I met her husband, Aubrey Anderson.
-I showed him the letter of recommendation and he said, “Well, we have this porch out front here you can use for your shop if you clean it out.
+So off we went to her house where I met her husband, Aubrey Anderson.
+I showed him the letter of recommendation from Sam and he said, “Well, we have this porch out front here that you can use for your shop if you clean it out.
 You can live in the room downstairs if you want to, but we are going on holiday tomorrow morning, so you will just have to look after yourself.”

-fter knowing them for about an hour, I moved into the ho and they left on their twoweek vacation.
-I was on my own in Jasper, ready to start up my first business.
+After knowing them for about an hour, I moved into the Anderson’s home and they promptly left on their two-week vacation.
+There I was on my own in Jasper, ready to start up my first business.

-As a businessman, I felt I had everything going for meI didn’t know anybody in town I didn’t have any money I could hardly speak English and I had never run a business before.
+As a businessman, I felt I had everything going for me: I didn’t know anybody in town; I didn’t have any money; I could hardly speak English; and I had never run a business before.
 I was going to make it for sure.

-manage to get everything set up and open for business, but sales were very slow.
-When the first snow came though, people saw me ski and after that changed.
-All of a sudden, there were people in the store and things started to hustleThe biggest problem was good stock to sellIt was to find a supplier, even in Calgary.
+As unlikely as it seemed, I managed to get everything set up and open for business, but at the start sales were very slow.
+When the first snow came though, people saw me ski and after that everything changed.
+All of a sudden, there were people in the store and things started to hustle.
+The biggest problem was providing good stock to sell.
+It was difficult to find a supplier, even in Calgary.
 There was not a pair of skis available anywhere that I considered usable.
-The equipment that was outdated and of poor quality. he following year I ordered a shipment through a friend in Austria but that stuff was not great either. did okay, but it would have done much better if I had decent equipment to sell.
+The equipment that I could buy was outdated and of poor quality.
+To better my business the following year I ordered a shipment through a friend in Austria, but that stuff was not great either.
+My shop did okay, but it would have done much better if I had decent equipment to sell.

-At th time, in the late , we us doublelaced leather boots that lower to For the most part the skis we had were wood although Head Ski Corporation had come out with meal skis a year or two earlier.
-The bindings were either cable or what we called which were basically two long straps attached to each side of the skis near the boots.
-Little rings attached to screws were into the side of the skis and the straps were attached to those rings.
+At that time, in the late 1950s, we used double-laced leather boots that were lower to mid-shin height.
+For the most part, the skis we had were wood, although Head Ski Corporation had come out with metal skis a year or two earlier.
+The bindings were either cable or what we called lanyards, which were basically two long straps attached to each side of the skis near the boots.
+Little rings attached to screws were fixed into the side of the skis and the straps were attached to those rings.
 You simply wrapped the straps around your boots as tightly as you could to hold the skis to your feet.